 In FY 2016-17 the City's convened a Seawall Finance Work Group to analyze potential funding strategies and prepare a specific set of recommendations for the City and the Port to consider.
-Since then, the WRP has secured a General Obligation Bond and state grant funding and entered into a cost sharing agreement with the U.S. Army Corps of Engineers for a general investigation of flood risks along the Port's entire 7.5-mile waterfront to determine a federal interest in federal funding and construction of coastal flood defenses for San Francisco.
-Other funding sources that Port continues to pursue include: A. General Obligation Bonds, as detailed in the funding plan.
+Since then, the WRP has secured a General Obligation Bond and state grant funding and entered into a cost sharing

-- B. A Community Facilities District to fund sea-level rise adaptations and seismic mitigation measures on the Seawall. - C. Local Property Tax Increment Revenue generated from Infrastructure Finance Districts over development areas on Port property. - D. State Property Tax Increment Revenue generated from IFDs on Port property, to be pursued through legislation at the State level. - E. State Resilience General Obligation Bond funding pursued through legislation at the State level. - F. U.S. Army Corps of Engineers Funding at the federal level through the CAP 103 Program and a General Investigation. - G. Federal Infrastructure dollars
+- A. General Obligation Bonds, as detailed in the funding plan. - B. A Community Facilities District to fund sea-level rise adaptations and seismic mitigation measures on the Seawall. - C. Local Property Tax Increment Revenue generated from Infrastructure Finance Districts over development areas on Port property. - D. State Property Tax Increment Revenue generated from IFDs on Port property, to be pursued through legislation at the State level. - E. State Resilience General Obligation Bond funding pursued through legislation at the State level. - F. U.S. Army Corps of Engineers Funding at the federal level through the CAP 103 Program and a General Investigation. - G. Federal Infrastructure dollars